Radio Bilingüe: History

 In the early 1990s, Radio Bilingüe experienced a development that marked a major expansion for the organization: it launched Satélite Radio Bilingüe, which enabled satellite transmission of its programming throughout the United States.
 This meant the radio station could reach many more of the Latino communities living across rural and urban areas in the country.
 In addition to the expanded U.S. coverage, Radio Bilingüe also began reaching Latino communities in Puerto Rico, in various states across Mexico, and in Vancouver, Canada.

 Across the United States, Radio Bilingüe constitutes about one-third of the national Latino public radio system.
 In California, it serves three rural regions with concentrated Latino populations: the San Joaquin Valley, Imperial County, and the combined Monterey/Santa Cruz/San Benito County area.
 The largest of Radio Bilingüe’s service regions is the San Joaquin Valley; this area stretches from Stanislaus County in the north to Kern County in the south.
 In 2002, the San Joaquin Valley's various radio markets combined ranked as the seventh-largest Hispanic radio market in the country (Arbitron, 2002).
 Considering all three of its service regions, Radio Bilingüe would rank as the sixth-largest Hispanic broadcaster in the United States, reaching more than 1 million teens and adults living in Spanish-speaking households across the United States.

 Today, Radio Bilingüe's main office is headquartered in Fresno, California, and its news division office is located in Oakland, California.
-In the course of 34 years since its first broadcast, Radio Bilingüe grew from a single radio station with local reach, into a transnational radio network.
-As of 2014, Radio Bilingüe owns and operates 13 radio stations in Arizona, California, New Mexico, and Texas.
+In the course of 44 years since its first broadcast, Radio Bilingüe grew from a single radio station with local reach, into a transnational radio network.
+As of 2025, Radio Bilingüe owns and operates 29 radio stations in Arizona, California, Colorado, New Mexico, Oregon, and Texas.
 Radio Bilingüe also has 9 repeater stations and 92 affiliate radio stations across the United States, Canada, and Puerto Rico (the number of affiliate stations may vary year to year).

+Transmitters

+Network-owned stations

+The following full-power stations and associated low-power translators are owned-and-operated by Radio Bilingüe:

+Full-time affiliates

+The following full-power stations and associated low-power translator are full-time affiliates of Radio Bilingüe: